radical-complexity/Project2029-PG/Foreword.md

-# Project 2029
+# Foreword: Project 2029
-## A Progressive Vision for America after Trump
+## *A Progressive Vision for America after Trump

 >> And, for the support of this Declaration, with a firm
 >> reliance on the protection of Divine Providence, we